Morris Gleitzman – Children’s Author

 His funny and offbeat books often deal with big issues and are stocked around the world.
 Two Weeks with The Queen, Other Facts of Life, Misery Guts, Blabber Mouth, Worry Warts, Sticky Beak, Once and the Toad Trilogy are just some of his books which have defined the reading experience of kids everywhere.

-Did you want to be an author when you were growing up?
+Did you always want to be an author?

 I grew up in England and when I was young my aspiration was to be a professional football player.
 I was writing stories by my mid teens, but I didn't think of it as a possible career until I was 17 and was looking for a university course.
 I enrolled in a new professional writing course at Canberra University and, during those three years, I tried my hand at everything from journalism, poetry and advertising copywriting, to short stories and screenwriting.